Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/04_the-infinitive-form.md

 title: The Infinitive Form
 ---

-Lets take half a step back and learn about the infinitive form because the infinitive form of a verb is the most common and useful form of a verb to know.
+Let's take half a step back and learn about the infinitive form.
+The infinitive form of a verb is the most common and useful form of a verb to know.

 ## The Infinitive Form
 As mentioned in the last lesson, verbs conjugate to match their person and their tense.
-But verbs can also be an unconjugated from known as the infinitive.
+But verbs can also be in an unconjugated from known as the infinitive.
 This form does not contain information about who is doing the action, when it is happening, or anything else; it just represents the action itself.

 In English, you can recognize the infinitive form by the word **to** appearing before the verb.
 Notice how these verbs do not have any time period or subject attached to their meaning?